BenSlabbert/user-task-manager/README.md

 `./docker-build.sh`

-This builds a docker images tagged as `user-task-manager/manager:latest`
+This builds a docker image tagged as `user-task-manager/manager:latest`

+## DB migration

+Liquibase change file = `liquibase.sql`

+Note: it is required to run the liquibase `update` script before starting the application.

 ## Example Run